No Rules!: At Eurovision

 The Eurovision Song Contest 2024 took place at the Malmö Arena in Malmö, Sweden, and consisted of two semi-finals held on the respective dates of 7 and 9 May and the final on 11 May 2024.
 During the allocation draw on 30 January 2024, Finland was drawn to compete in the first semi-final, performing in the second half of the show.
 The duo were later drawn to perform tenth, ahead of 's Raiven and before 's Natalia Barbu.

 Keisteri performing "No Rules!" at a dress rehearsal before the first semi-final for Eurovision 2024.

 For its Eurovision performance, Keisteri wore a censored version of his signature Windows 95 T-shirt, with Piispanen wearing the same outfit from the Uuden Musiikin Kilpailu performance.
 Along with the duo, two backing dancers were also featured in the performance.
-The Eurovision performance was described as "quite similar" to the one given in UMK; like the UMK performance, Keisteri is shown in a giant denim jean egg at the beginning and later puts on a jear of jorts during the end of the performance.
+The Eurovision performance was described as "quite similar" to the one given in UMK; like the UMK performance, Keisteri is shown in a giant denim jean egg at the beginning and later puts on a pair of jorts during the end of the performance.
 The performance also featured camera shots that implied that Keisteri did not wear any underwear; however, he did wear nude-coloured underwear. in response to criticism regarding said shots, Keisteri stated that "I don't care anymore... adults should little bit learn, and let it go a little bit and it's not so serious that you see (a) little bit (of) my ass [sic]".
 "No Rules!" finished in seventh, scoring 59 points and securing a position in the Eurovision grand final.